clj-kondo/clj-kondo/README.md

 For running without GraalVM, look [here](#running-without-graalvm).

-Download [GraalVM](https://github.com/oracle/graal/releases) and set the `GRAALVM_HOME` variable.
+To build a binary from source, download [GraalVM](https://github.com/oracle/graal/releases) and set the `GRAALVM_HOME` variable.
 E.g.:

     export GRAALVM_HOME=$HOME/Downloads/graalvm-ce-1.0.0-rc14/Contents/Home

-Clone this repo, cd `clj-kondo` and build the native binary:
+Then clone this repo, cd `clj-kondo` and build the native binary:

     clojure -A:native-image